TcMenu/documentation/content/products/arduino-libraries/tc-menu/tcmenu-iot/embed-control-tagval-wire-protocol.md

 | 11   | &#124;  | Field separator          |
 | 12   | <0x02>  | End of msg               |

+In TagVal protocol, every message has a message type which is the first two characters of the message, and there must be a processor on both sides that can convert this message into something appropriate.
+Message types, like fields are restricted to two bytes in length.
+It again makes them very easy to process on the embedded side.

-We can see from the above table that messages start with 0x01 and are followed immediately by the protocol, following this for TagVal messages the two character field will be followed by an equals sign and the value.
+We can see from the above table that ALL messages (TagVal or Binary) start with 0x01 and are followed immediately by the protocol, following this is always the message type (a two character field represents this).

+For TagVal, this will be followed by a sequence of fields, where two characters are used to represent a key, followed by an `=` (an equals sign) and then the value, terminating with the pipe symbol `|`.
 Field keys must be exactly two characters and the values must be shorter than the definition `MAX_VALUE_LEN` on the Arduino side (default 40).
 Every field must be terminated with a pipe symbol, after the last pipe symbol there must be a `<0x02>` which marks the end of message.

+There is a list of message types and fields in `RemoteTypes.h` within TcMenu library.
+Each API also has a definition of all possible fields and messages.

+### Types supported within messages

+String fields are free-form and can contain the pipe character by escaping it the same way as C language strings.
+Anything marked as defaultable may not appear in the message at all, and you have to then ensure that your processor can handle the message when that field is missing.

+Version fields in TagVal are packed into an integer, where major version is multiplied by 100 and the minor version added to it.
+For example 1.2 would be (100 * 1) + 2 or `102`.
+The most minor version is not presented, as it's assumed that breaking changes would never occur in a patch release.

+MenuIDs are integer values that represent a menu item uniquely.

+Boolean values are `0` for false and `1` for true.
+No other values are accepted.

+Some values are defaultable, it means that the device may not send the value to you, so you should prepared to default this field if missing.

+The platforms and types are defined within `RemoteTypes.h` within the embedded library and also in the APIs.

 ### Binary message within a tagval stream